 A 100W solar panel was fixed to the roof of the van in order to provide charge to a 110V/500W electric generator.

-This electric circuit was capable of providing power to a 12V car refrigerator and motorhome fan, and could charge personal electronic devices.
+This electrical setup was capable of providing power to a 12V car refrigerator, motorhome fan, and could charge personal electronic devices.

 The electric generator could also be charged via the van's 12V power source if extra charge was needed while driving.